 | Origin | Extrapolated from CagriSema protocols + tirzepatide monotherapy |

 This is educational content.
-Consult a healthcare provider before combining any medications.
+Talk to your provider before combining any medications.

 Get your custom peptide protocol: